LBHackney-IT/edocs-dotnet-api/README.md

 - Create classic app pool within iis
   - use an identity with permission to run com api libs & save files to temp folder
+  - set the app pool "enable 32 bit application" to true in advanced setting
 - Create app within iis
 - Navigate to app folder (right click on app -> explore)
 - Backup app folder (configuration is located in web.config)